-Nursing Deans Create Legacy Gift Challenge
+Nursing Deans Raise $1 Million Through Legacy Gift Challenge

 The deans’ gifts reflect the three priorities of UWM’s comprehensive fundraising effort, Made in Milwaukee, Shaping the World: The Campaign for UWM.
-Focused on raising support for students, research and community engagement, the campaign has a goal of $200 million, the largest in UWM’s history.
+Focused on raising support for students, research, and community engagement, the campaign has a goal of $200 million, the largest in UWM’s history.

 Visit our Planned Giving page for questions about estate planning at UWM.